Sunday, November 3, 2024

 What is scary- a serial killer

-Short review- This is my favourite Addams family content out there, though I do also love the original black and white show, the first in this series, and Wednesday.
+Short review- This is my favourite piece of Addams family content, though I do also love the original black and white show, the first film in this series, and Wednesday.
 It is beautifully over the top and even when the plot could be seen as dark (e.g. Wednesday and Pugsley trying to kill their brother) it is very funny.
 I think there is a reason that Christina Ricci will always be Wednesday for a lot of people (me including) and it is this film as despite being quite young, she is brilliant.
 Also brilliant is Joan Cusack who steals most every scene she is in as arch villain Debbie.
 Though I question the need for a nanny in the Addams household- Morticia and Gomez, do what with their days?- I'm happy someone came up with the concept of them hiring one just as it means this film exists.
 Finally all the points for Gomez in the delivery room, who declares when asked if the baby is a boy or a girl, "It's an Addams".

 New to me or not- yep I already mentioned, not new to me.
 I love this film and first saw it at age maybe 12, and have seen it a few times since.